codex-academy/oh-oh/pages/light.md

 // will now print 'The blue light is currently on'
 ```

 When creating classes you need to decide:
   * What data is private inside the Object
   * Which data is read-only
   * What data should be publicly accessible and changeable.

 Objects can have private data and utility functions which is not accessible from outside the Class as well.

-## Classes in the next version of Javascript
+## Classes in the next version of JavaScript

-The next version of Javascript (ES6/ES2015) support a `class` keyword that can be used to create classes.
+The next version of JavaScript (ES6/ES2015) support a `class` keyword that can be used to create classes.

 The syntax for creating a `Light` class in ES6 looks like this: